 Step 4 To set the mobility services engine to send out-of-sync alerts, select the Out of Sync Alerts Enabled check box.

 Step 5 To enable smart synchronization, select the Smart Synchronization Enabled check box.

 Note Smart synchronization does not apply to elements (network designs, controllers, or event groups) that have not yet been assigned to a mobility services engine.
 However, out-of-sync alarms will still be generated for these unassigned elements.
 For smart synchronization to apply to these elements, you need to manually assign them to a mobility services engine.

 Note When a mobility services engine is added to a WCS, the data in the WCS is always treated as the primary copy that is synchronized with the mobility services engine.
-All synchronized network designs, controllers, event groups and wired switches that are present in the mobility services engine and not in the WCS are removed automatically from mobility services engine.
+All synchronized network designs, controllers, event groups and wired switches that are present in the mobility services engine, and not in the WCS, are removed automatically from the mobility services engine.

-Step 6 Enter the time interval in minutes that the smart synchronization is to be performed.
+Step 6 Enter the time interval in days and the time of day (xx:yy AM or PM) that the automatic synchronization is to be performed.

 By default, smart-sync is enabled.